Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/ssh_tutorial.md

 # copy contents of the public key to the server:
+# you public key should go in the server you want to access,
+# in the ~/.ssh/authorized_keys file of the server you want to access!
 $ cat id_rsa.pub | pbcopy

-# paste contents of your public keys into this file:
+# paste contents of your public keys into this file, on the server you want to access:
 # each pub key should go into a separate line
 ~/.ssh/authorized_keys

+# P.S.: you private key stays on your computer,
+# and the public key goes in the computer you want to access, in the ~/.ssh/authorized_keys file.

 ```